JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _Study groups in Australia existed before February 1980, the month in which the first Six-O-Six was published, but the first mention of them was made in March 1980 under the heading “Study Groups”.
 Two groups were mentioned, one at Tom Reynolds' and one at Neil Francey's.
 Both were in Melbourne._

-_Tom Reynolds, who is believed to be one of the first URANTLA Book readers in Australia, together with Fred Robinson, had been holding study groups for a number of years with emphasis on personal development._
+_Tom Reynolds, who is believed to be one of the first URANTIA Book readers in Australia, together with Fred Robinson, had been holding study groups for a number of years with emphasis on personal development._

 _I joined him in April 1980, about six months after finding _The URANTIA Book_ myself, through one of the members of Tom's group.
 I stayed with this group which met weekly on a Tuesday night, for about five years.
 We would discuss such things as “What am I”, “Who am I”, and “Why am I”.
 Tom, who had been a yoga teacher, took readings from various books.
 Emmet Fox was one of his favourites.
-I also remember a little book called “Why I am afraid to tell you who I am” by John Powell, and sometimes we took readings from _The URANTLA Book_._
+I also remember a little book called “Why I am afraid to tell you who I am” by John Powell, and sometimes we took readings from _The URANTIA Book_._

 _In those five years I saw many people come and go.
 Some came out of sheer curiosity, responding to an advertisement that Tom would put in some local newspapers._